Sheikh162/Trading-Platform/README.md

       ```
       *(Default values should work for most local setups.)*

-3. **Build and Run the Application**
+3. **Build the Application**

-    This command will build all service images and start the containers in the background.
+    This command will build all service images.
     ```bash
-    docker compose up -d --build
+    docker compose build
     ```

-    - `--build`: Forces Docker to build the images on the first run.
-    - `-d`: Runs the containers in detached mode (in the background).

 4. **Seed the Database (First-Time Setup)**